American Egg Board: Charitable Commitment

-America's egg farmers have donated millions of eggs to America's food banks and pantries in addition to their ongoing disaster relief work in response to tragedies like the 2010 Haiti earthquake and the 2011 Joplin, Mo. tornado.
+American egg farmers have donated millions of eggs to America's food banks and pantries in addition to their ongoing disaster relief work in response to tragedies like the 2010 Haiti earthquake and the 2011 Joplin tornado.
 Additionally, they provide millions of dollars in free educational materials to American schools to help promote agricultural education and agricultural literacy.

 White House Easter Egg Roll

 Since 1977, AEB also has supported the annual White House Easter Egg Roll, the largest public event on the south lawn of the White House.
 America's egg farmers donate approximately 30,000 eggs to be rolled, hunted, decorated, and snacked on each year.
 The Incredible Egg also has a presence on the South Lawn, through “Farm to Table: An Egg’s Journey,” a hands-on exhibit that shows how eggs get from the hen house to the home.
 A giant inflatable Incredible Balloon and mascot can also be found on the lawn throughout the day and EggPops are handed out as a snack to hungry attendees.
 This annual event also includes the presentation of a commemorative egg to the First Lady.
 The Commemorative Eggs are created by artists from across the nation.
 The eggs become the property of the first family and typically end up on display in the presidential library.

+In 2024 President Joe Biden was denounced from the right for banning Christian symbols from the White House Easter events.
+The AEB and the White House pointed out that the guidelines for an AEB sponsored children's egg design contest that prohibited discrimination and religious symbols had been in place for over 45 years.